carpentries/lesson-development-training/episodes/collaborating-team.md

 In a shared document, edits are submitted for review by a proposer, akin to creating a pull request in GitHub, where changes are proposed via a branch.
-Reviewers in both cases look at the proposed changes, provide feedback via comments, request modifications, and may need to resolve conflicts between multiple competing versions before final approval.
+Reviewers in both cases look at the proposed changes, provide feedback via comments, (optionally) request modifications, and may need to resolve conflicts between multiple competing versions before final approval.
 Once approved, changes are integrated into the main document (the `main` branch in your lesson repsository), with version histories in both systems providing an audit trail of contributions.